avearmin/py-cli-password-manager/README.md

 You may encounter an error message that says: 'Pyperclip could not find a copy/paste mechanism for your system.'
 Please refer to the [Pyperclip documentation](https://pyperclip.readthedocs.io/en/latest/#not-implemented-error) for instructions on how to resolve this issue.

+## Features

+The py-cli-password-manager project offers the following features:

+- **Password Creation:** Generate strong and unique passwords for each service or website to enhance security.
+- **Password Encryption:** Encrypt passwords using the Fernet encryption scheme to protect sensitive information.
+- **Password Storage:** Store encrypted passwords securely for each service or website.
+- **Password Retrieval:** Decrypt and retrieve stored passwords when needed.
+- **Clipboard Integration:** Copy passwords directly to the clipboard for convenient pasting into login forms.
+- **Master Password:** Set a master password for accessing and managing stored passwords.

 ## Future Updates

 Here are some planned features for the py-cli-password-manager project:

-- **Password Creation:** Generate strong and unique passwords for each service or website to enhance security.
 - **Password Strength Detector:** Evaluate the strength of each password and provide recommendations for updating weak passwords.

 ## Using The Password Manager